gaonkarr/ECS-Cost-Strategies/01-old-microservices/README.md

 For the OLD Microservices application, we will henceforth call this OLD_Microservices.

 In this sample, we will implement some of the strategies discussed here into a Microservices Nodejs sample application.
 Lets call it Old (pre-applying some of these strategies) and New(after implementing strategies).

-Reference link :
+This was developed from the AWS Sample [here](https://github.com/awslabs/amazon-ecs-nodejs-microservices/tree/master/3-microservices)

 In this example the microservices application is deployed on ECS.